Abductor digiti minimi muscle of foot

 |Innervation||Lateral plantar nerve (S1-S3)|

 Abductor digiti minimi muscle originates from the plantar aponeurosis, lateral and medial processes of calcaneal tuberosity and the area between them.
 It courses anteriorly through the lateral part of the foot, giving off a tendon that inserts to the base of proximal phalanx of 5th digit and 5th metatarsal bone.

 The part of the muscle that inserts onto the 5th metatarsal is the one originating from the lateral process of calcaneal tuberosity.
 These fibers can sometimes form a separate muscle called the abductor ossis metatarsi digiti quinti.

-This muscle lies deep to lateral plantar fascia and superficial flexor digiti minimi brevis.
+This muscle lies deep to the lateral plantar fascia and superficial to the flexor digiti minimi brevis.
 Lying along the lateral border of the foot, abductor digiti minimi is the most lateral muscle of the first layer.
 Medial to it are the flexor digiti minimi brevis muscle and the lateral plantar artery and nerve.